Astronomy on Mars: Comets and meteors

 Projected path of Comet Siding Spring passing Mars on 19 October 2014.

 Since Mars has an atmosphere that is relatively transparent at optical wavelengths (just like Earth, albeit much thinner), meteors will occasionally be seen.
 Meteor showers on Earth occur when the Earth intersects the orbit of a comet, and likewise, Mars also has meteor showers, although these are different from the ones on Earth.

 Comet Siding Spring as seen by Hubble on 11 March 2014.

 The first meteor photographed on Mars (on March 7, 2004, by the Spirit rover) is now believed to have been part of a meteor shower whose parent body was comet 114P/Wiseman-Skiff.
 Because the radiant was in the constellation Cepheus, this meteor shower could be dubbed the Martian Cepheids.

-As on Earth, when a meteor is large enough to actually impact with the surface (without burning up completely in the atmosphere), it becomes a meteorite.
+As on Earth, when a meteor is large enough to actually hit the surface (without burning up completely in the atmosphere), it becomes a meteorite.
 The first known meteorite discovered on Mars (and the third known meteorite found someplace other than Earth) was Heat Shield Rock.
 The first and the second ones were found on the Moon by the Apollo missions.

 On October 19, 2014, Comet Siding Spring passed extremely close to Mars, so close that the coma may have enveloped the planet.